 With the main goal of accelerating construction investment, the government has tried to draw in more private financing through the increased use of public-private partnerships (PPP) and not having taxpayers handle all the costs.

 According to China’s Ministry of Finance (MOF), there were 206 proposed PPP projects in September which were valued at 659 billion yuan (US$104 billion).
 The ministry in September also started a 180 billion yuan fund with some of China’s largest financial institutions to invest in PPP projects.

-It is not as if China has not been taking measures to drive economic growth.
-Since late 2014, it has already initiated several measures including cutting benchmark interest rates five times since last November and lowering the reserve requirement ratio for lenders.
+It’s not that China hasn’t taken measures to drive economic growth.
+It’s already cut benchmark interest rates five times since last November and lowered the reserve requirement ratio for lenders.

-With that said, some analysts have hopes that the central bank will cut interest rates even more and lower and the reserve requirement ratio further by the end of 2016.
+With that said, some analysts have hopes that the central bank will cut interest rates even more and lower and the reserve requirement ratio further by the end of this year.

 According to Yu, China should also propose new measures to encourage companies to merge and restructure, and making way for bankruptcies to naturally occur to fix problems such as mismanagement and competitiveness in some business.

-With the aim of stabilizing economic growth, the Chinese government seems to be doing all it can by speeding up investment with the help from the central bank.
+With the aim of stabilizing economic growth, the Chinese government seems to be doing all it can by speeding up investment in infrastructure with help from the central bank.

 - Investing in Myanmar Property: The Ultimate Guide - 08/04/2017